liorho/bitly/README.md

   - [Tech Stack](#tech-stack)

 ## Features
-1. Search for a city and get its current weather and a five day forecast
-2. Autocomplete cities search
-3. Show the weather in your current location by default
-4. Mark cities as favorites
-5. Choose a preferred theme (Dark/Light mode)
-6. Choose a preferred temperature unit (Celsius/Fahrenheit)
-7. Fully responsive
-8. Weather is Provided by [AccuWeather](https://developer.accuweather.com/).

-Note that the URLs given have to be real ones which start with 'http' or 'https'
+### Admin: (default route `/admin`)
+1. Click on the `+` button to add a URL with a shortcut - note that the short URL need to be unique, and that there is a `Random Short URL` button to create one for you.
+Also be aware that the given URLs have to start with 'http' / 'https' / 'ftp' prefix protocol
+2. See a list of saved URLs with their short URLs, Date of issue and a `Clicks` column for the number of time that the specific URL was visited.
+3. Click on a URL from the list to edit and change the short URL or to delete that URL completely
+### Redirect: (`/redirect/<ShortURL>`)
+1. Navigate to `http://localhost:4001/redirect/<ShortURL>`.
+Replace the `<ShortURL>` with a short URL that you've created as an admin - this will redirect you to the original URL and keep track of the number of times you used that short URL

 ## Running the project

 1. Clone the repository and navigate to root directory
 2. Run `npm install`
-3. Run `cp .env.sample .env` to create a `.env` file
+3. Run `cp .env.sample .env` to create an `.env` file
-4. In the `.env` file you will need to set the `DB_URL` with a mongoDB connection string.
+4. In the `.env` file you will need to set the `DB_URL` with a mongoDB connection string
 5. Run `npm run server` (assuming you have `nodemon`, if not - run `npm start`)
 4. Run `npm run dev`
 5. Navigate to `http://localhost:4001`.
-This will get you automatically to the `admin` page.
+This will get you automatically to the `admin` page

 ## Screenshots
 ### Admin: Main Page